kotc-game/kotc/CONTRIBUTING.md

 1. It must not be a banned card (see the rulebook).
 2. It must not break any U.S. laws (in particular, copyright law and trademark law).
-3. It must not pornographic in nature.
+3. It must not be pornographic in nature.
-4. It must carry a libre/open content license.
+4. It must carry an open content license.

 Recommended licenses are the [Creative Commons Attribution License (CC BY)](https://creativecommons.org/licenses/by/4.0/), the [Creative Commons Attribution-ShareAlike License (CC BY-SA)](https://creativecommons.org/licenses/by-sa/4.0/), and the [Creative Commons Public Domain Dedication tool (CC0)](https://creativecommons.org/publicdomain/zero/1.0/).